 Support Indonesian Studies at UC Berkeley!

-- Funding fellowships for graduate students from Indonesia to pursue degree programs at UC Berkeley
+- fellowships for graduate students from Indonesia to pursue degree programs at UC Berkeley

-- Promoting academic exchange between faculty at Indonesian universities and UC Berkeley through support for short-term visiting scholars and for workshops and conferences
+- the promotion of academic exchanges between faculty at Indonesian universities and UC Berkeley through support for short-term visiting scholars and for workshops and conferences